 This is an activity-based course which prepares students to develop competencies in flower classification and identification, geometric and specialized floral designs, identification and classification of plants, interior landscape development, and the use of artistic elements in personal designs.
 Students will learn business practices as they relate to the floral industry, and are given the opportunity to develop leadership skills through the FFA organization.
 Successful completion of both semesters of this course will satisfy the Fine Arts (1.0) credit required for graduation.
-This course provides instruction and training necessary for the Texas State Florist's Certification.
+This course provides instruction and training necessary for the Texas State Florists' Level 1 Certification.

-551801 Floral Design II
+551801 Floral Design II (Advanced Floral Design)